A semi-agnostic ansatz with variable structure for quantum machine learning: Discussion

 \section{Discussion}

 In this work we have introduced the VAns algorithm, a semi-agnostic method for building variable structure parametrized quantum circuits.
 We expect VAns to be especially useful for abstract applications, such as linear systems~\cite{bravo2020variational,huang2019near,xu2019variational}, factoring~\cite{anschuetz2019variational}, compiling~\cite{khatri2019quantum,sharma2019noise}, metrology~\cite{beckey2020variational,koczor2020variational}, and data science~\cite{larose2019variational,cerezo2020variational,biamonte2017quantum,schuld2014quest,abbas2020power,verdon2019quantum}, where physically motivated ansatzes are not readily available.
-In addition, VAns will likely find use even for physical applications such as finding grounds states of molecular and condensed matter systems, as it provides a shorter depth alternative to physically motivated ansatzes for mitigating the impact of noise.
+In addition, VAns will likely find use even for physical applications such as finding grounds states of molecular and condensed matter systems, as it provides a shorter depth alternative to physically motivated ansatzes for mitigating the impact of noise, as shown in our noisy simulations.

 At each iteration of the optimization, VAns stochastically grows the circuit to explore the architecture hyperspace.
 More crucially, VAns also compresses and simplifies the circuit by removing redundant gates and unimportant gates.
 This is a key aspect of our method, as it differentiates VAns from other variable ansatz alternatives and allows us to produce short-depth circuits, which can mitigate the effect of noise-induced barren plateaus (NIBPs).
 We will further investigate this mitigation of NIBPs in future work.